topherCantrell/computerarcheology/README.md

 Code files are processed with a tool designed for assembly/disassembly code.

-Lines that begin with ";;" are unwrapped and handled as is by the markdown processor.
+Lines that begin with ";;" are unwrapped and handled as-is by the markdown processor.
-This allows markdown discussion sections to be included in the code yet still like leading-semicolon comments to the assembler.
+This allows markdown discussion sections to be included in the code yet still use leading-semicolon comments to the assembler/disassembler tools.

-Code may be linked two markdown files that describe ram-address-usage and hardware-address-definitions.
+Code may be linked to markdown files that describe ram-address-usage and hardware-address-definitions.

 These separate files contain one or more tables of the format: